0eufc0smique/0eufc0smique/README.md

 In 2023 i have then been accepted at École2600 where i discovered a strong interest for low level stuff and especially for exploit developement and reverse engineering.

 ### How i prepared myself for 2600:
-Using TryHackMe, TCM Security Academy, HTB and some Root-Me ... i have been learning about Cybersecurity Using Udemy and Brilliant i have been learning Maths Using EdClub i am learning how to type faster
+Using TryHackMe, TCM Security Academy, HTB and some Root-Me ... i have been learning about Cybersecurity.
+Using Udemy and Brilliant i have been learning Maths.
+Using EdClub i am learning how to type faster.
 Using CodeCademy and Charles Severance courses i learned about Python3, SQL and Computer Architecture (my profil can be seen [here](https://www.codecademy.com/profiles/jeremyperreau)).

 ### Where to spot me: